Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     }
 }
 ```
 Looking closely at the read and write segments of code within `AreaWeaponBooster.NetworkSerialize`, the nested complex type property `ApplyWeaponBooster` handles its own serialization and de-serialization.
-Any `AreaWeaponBooster` type property is serialized and de-serialized by the `ApplyWeaponBooster`'s implemented `NetworkSerialize` method.
-Using this type of design approach can help reduce code replication while providing a more modular foundation to build even more complex, nested types.
+The `ApplyWeaponBooster`'s implemented `NetworkSerialize` method serializes and deserialized any `AreaWeaponBooster` type property.
+This design approach can help reduce code replication while providing a more modular foundation to build even more complex, nested types.

 ## Custom NetworkVariable Implementations

 :::warning Disclaimer
 The `NetworkVariable` and `NetworkList` classes were created as `NetworkVariableBase` class implementation examples.
 While the `NetworkVariable<T>` class is considered production ready, you might run into scenarios where you have a more advanced implementation in mind.
-Under this scenario, we would encourage you to create your own custom implementation.
+In this case, we encourage you to create your own custom implementation.
 :::
 In order to create your own `NetworkVariableBase` derived container, you should: